brothertoad/goss/README.md

 not documented yet, but there is a [sample project](https://github.com/brothertoad/uulists) here on github that you can look at and/or clone if you want to see how goss works.

-To install goss, just clone to a local directory, go into that directory, and type go get followed by go install.
+To install goss, just clone to a local directory, go into that directory, and type `go get` followed by `go install`.
 You will need to have the Go compiler installed.

-To create a web site, go into the directory where the source files for your site are and simply type goss.
+To create a web site, go into the directory where the source files for your site are and simply type `goss`.
 You can optionally supply a config file
 (defaults to goss.yaml).